tionosulis/tionosulis.github.io/content/posts/hello-world.md

 tags: [eleventy]
 ignore: true
 ---
-This is a short test post to make sure that this [eleventy](https://www.11ty.dev/) based site build's is right.
+This is a short test post to make sure that this [eleventy](https://www.11ty.dev/) based site is build right.
 Consist of some common typography and code block's styles test to make sure that the `css` rendered correctly.

 Started with this very typical typography test of **bold**, _italic_, and the combination of **_both_** text.
 Then the below code block's styles test wrapped in `<pre>` tag applied to this [Hello World!](#) test post, which set its content `<meta>` to `<noindex>`.